ossf/wg-securing-critical-projects/CHARTER.md

    - iv.
 Maintainers are the initial Collaborators defined at the creation of the Technical Initiative.
 The Maintainers will determine the process for selecting future Maintainers.
 A Maintainer may be removed by two-thirds approval of the other existing Maintainers, or a majority of the other existing Collaborators.

 - d.
 Participation in the Technical Initiative through becoming a Contributor, Collaborator, or Maintainer is open to anyone, whether a OpenSSF member or not, so long as they abide by the terms of this Technical Charter.

+#### 2. Technical Steering Committee

+- a.
+The Technical Steering Committee (the "TSC") will be responsible for all oversight of the Technical Initiative.

+- b.
+The TSC voting members are initially the Technical Initiative’s Maintainers.
+The Maintainers will be documented in the Technical Initiative repository.
+The TSC is responsible for determining the future process for defining voting members of the TSC, and any such alternative approach will also be documented appropriately.
+Any meetings of the Technical Steering Committee are intended to be open to the public, and can be conducted electronically, via teleconference, or in person.
+While all meetings are intended to be open to the public, the TSC reserves the right to make a given meeting closed to handle sensitive issues that arise.

-- e.
+- c.
 The TSC may create, change, modify, or remove roles or their definitions, so long as the definitions of roles for the Technical Initiative are publicly available and following a two week public comment period to solicit community feedback in the Technical Initiative repository.

-- f.
+- d.
 The TSC may elect a TSC Chair, who will preside over meetings of the TSC and will serve until their resignation or replacement by the TSC.  **The TSC Chair, or any other TSC member so designated by the TSC, will serve as the Technical Initiative’s voting representative on the OpenSSF’s Technical Advisory Council (the "TAC").

-- g.
+- e.
 Responsibilities: The TSC will be responsible for all aspects of oversight relating to the Technical Initiative, which may include:

    - i. coordinating the direction of the Technical Initiative;